sonos/tract/README.md

 ### TensorFlow

-Even if `tract` is very far from supporting any arbitrary model, it can run Google Inception v3, Snips wakeword models, missing operators are easy to add.
+Even if `tract` is very far from supporting any arbitrary model, it can run Google Inception v3 and Snips wake word models.
+Missing operators are easy to add.
 The lack of easy to reuse test suite, and the wide diversity of operators in Tensorflow make it difficult to target a full support.